Multi-table queries, JOIN operator

 In the previous articles, we described working with only one table of a database.
 In reality, however, it is very often necessary to make a selection from several tables, somehow combining them.
 In this article, you will learn the main ways to join tables.

-For example, if we want to get information about expenses on purchases, we can get it as follows:
+For example, if we want to find out about expenses on purchases, we can do so as follows:

 MySQL